The Gay Dating Paradox: Why Men Struggle to Commit in Relationships

 Dating Fatigue in the Modern Dating World

-So let's jump in.
-Dating fatigue.
-So if you have used dating apps, if you've used these modern ways to meet people, gone to lots of events, you know, met people, dating fatigue is probably something you've experienced where you get to the point where you're just like, I'm tired.
+If you have used dating apps, if you've used these modern ways to meet people, gone to lots of events, you know, met people, dating fatigue is probably something you've experienced where you get to the point where you're just like, I'm tired.
 Right?

 Now the thing about dating fatigue is it’s not necessarily based on anything internal that you are struggling with.
 It's not based on your traumatic patterns.
 It's not based on any self-sabotage or anything like that.
 It is just a function of the sheer number of options we have.
 Which is something that 100 years ago, 50 years ago, 20 years ago even, was not a thing.